Your First Postpartum Poop – 10 Things You Need to Know

-- If after a couple of attempts you will you are not able to pass your first poop, you should get help.
+- If after a couple of attempts, you are not able to pass your first poop, you should get help.
 Your doctor may prescribe medicines to ease your bowel.

 - Don’t be afraid to move after delivery and make some attempts to do so.
 It may seem a bit uncomfortable, but it may help you pass your first stool with lesser discomfort.

-- Try and try, until you succeed!
-Yes, this even holds true in this case.
-If you fail in your first attempt, you should try after some time and so on, until you finally get over with your first poop ordeal.
+- Try and try until you succeed!
+Yes, it even holds true in this case, too.
+If you fail in your first attempt, you should try after some time and so on, until you finally get over with your first postpartum poop ordeal.

 Bowel movements may become tricky for sometime after delivery because of all the reasons that are mentioned above.
 Keep these tips in mind to ease your bowel movements.
 If nothing helps, reach out to your doctor!